florent-lamiraux/agimus-demos-franka-manipulation/README-calibration.md

     - save the data in directory `measurements`,
     - compute the pose of the camera in the end effector, and
     - save it in `config/calibrated-params.yaml`.

-12. You can then commit those changes and re-install agimus-demos package.
+12. You can then commit the latter file and re-install agimus-demos package.